 In trigeminal neuralgia, also called tic douloureux, the trigeminal nerve's function is disrupted.
 Usually, the problem is contact between a normal blood vessel — in this case, an artery or a vein — and the trigeminal nerve at the base of your brain.
 This contact puts pressure on the nerve and causes it to malfunction.

-Trigeminal neuralgia can occur as a result of aging, or it can be related to multiple sclerosis or a similar disorder that damages the myelin sheath protecting certain nerves.
+While compression by a blood vessel is one of the more common causes of trigeminal neuralgia, there are many other potential causes as well.
+Some may be related to multiple sclerosis or a similar disorder that damages the myelin sheath protecting certain nerves.
 Trigeminal neuralgia can also be caused by a tumor compressing the trigeminal nerve.

 Some people may experience trigeminal neuralgia due to a brain lesion or other abnormalities.
 In other cases, surgical injuries, stroke or facial trauma may be responsible for trigeminal neuralgia.

 A variety of triggers may set off the pain of trigeminal neuralgia, including:

 - Brushing your teeth

 Your doctor will diagnose trigeminal neuralgia mainly based on your description of the pain, including:

 - Type.
 Pain related to trigeminal neuralgia is sudden, shock-like and brief.

 - Location.
 The parts of your face that are affected by pain will tell your doctor if the trigeminal nerve is involved.